JarvisAPI/Pi-RTOS/README.md

 # Submission instructions

-1. In `changes.md`, record all of the changes that you needed to make to FreeRTOS in order to support EDF and SRP.
-Make sure to include all the files that you altered as well as the functions you changed, and also list the new functions that you added.
+1. In `changes.md`, record all of the changes (and additions) that you
+   made to FreeRTOS in order to support the functionality in every task.
+   Make sure to include all the
+   files that you altered as well as the functions you changed, and also list the new functions that you added.
 3. Create a markdown document named `design.md`.
-In this document, include the all your design choices, including the overrun management mechanism, as well as your EDF and SRP implementation strategies.
+In this document, include all your design choices, including brief explanation of how you implemented each task.
+Flowcharts are nice here!
-4. Create a document named `quant.md` and include in it the general strategy you used to measure and evaluate the savings in the run-time stack space as a result of implementing stack sharing.
-Also record your findings, and include graphs if necessary.

 5. **Testing**.
 Create a markdown document named `testing.md`.
 For every task, include the general testing methodology you used, in addition to all the test cases.
 For each test case, provide an explanation